 A business entity or business structure is the legal framework for your business.
 It’s an important factor for entrepreneurs launching a business.

-While the business entities does not have a major impact on your day-to-day business operations, it can greatly shape how ownership is defined, the legal liability implications of ownership and tax management.
+While the business entities do not have a major impact on your day-to-day business operations, it can greatly shape how ownership is defined, the legal liability implications of ownership and tax management.

 Determining a business entity type is important.
 It allows you to register the business, if applicable in your state, open a business banking account, apply for financing, hire employees and enter into contracts.